beekhof/docs/recover_affected_workloads.md

 masters the node condition will be set to `type:Ready status:Unknown`.

-In order to gain the workload back, reschedule it and start it all over, the control plane needs to know that the running node is gone and there are two strategies that accomplish
+In order to gain the workload back, reschedule it and start it all over, the control plane needs to know that the the workloads's pod is not running anymore.
+There are two strategies to accomplish that:
-that:

-- `ResourceDeletion`, which will remove the pods on the node (rather than removing the node object) recovering the workloads faster.
-- [`OutOfServiceTaint`][], which triggers pods on the node to be forcefully deleted if there are no matching tolerations on the pods.
+- [`OutOfServiceTaint`][] (new core Kubernetes feature named [Non-Graceful Node Shutdown]), which triggers pods on the node to be forcefully deleted if there are no matching tolerations on the pods.
 Persistent volumes attached to the shutdown node will be detached, and new pods will be created successfully on a different running node.
-This is the recommended way to do it.
+This is the recommended strategy.

+- `ResourceDeletion`, which will remove the pods on the node.
+This strategy is still supported for backward compatibility with clusters running Kubernetes versions that do not support Non-Graceful Node Shutdown feature, but it is discouraged.

 # Pod recovery flow